-The activities of the Department of Neuroscience at Uppsala University Faculty of Medicine continue to cover a broad range of basic and clinical research as well as education about the nervous system.
-During 2015 the Department had around 170 employees excluding PhD students, postdoctoral fellows and clinically active researchers.
-In total approximately 300 people are active at the department.
-More than one-fourth of the staff is of overseas origin, enhancing the Department's international profile.
-Moreover, the clinical research groups engage numerous clinicians; these are employed by the University Hospital, but have their teaching and research affiliated to the Neuroscience Department.
-The pre-clinical research groups are concentrated within the facilities of Uppsala University Biomedical Center, while clinical research groups are distributed in different buildings in the main University Hospital campus including the House of Psychiatry, which from 2015 also offer space for Child and Adolescent Psychiatry.
+Department of Neuroscience at Uppsala University Faculty of Medicine hosts a broad range of clinical and pre-clinical neuroscience research as well as a broad spectrum of education.
+During 2016 the Department consisted of 168 employees excluding PhD students, postdoctoral fellows and clinically active researchers.
+In total approximately 380 people were active at the department during 2016.
+More than a quarter of the staff is of overseas origin, giving the Department a strong international profile.
+The clinical research groups engage more than 100 clinicians, who are employed by the University Hospital, and they contribute both to teaching and research at the Neuroscience Department.
+The clinical research groups are distributed in different buildings in the main University Hospital campus including the House of Psychiatry, which also hosts Child and Adolescent Psychiatry.
+The pre-clinical research groups are mainly located at Uppsala University Biomedical Center.